After doing AZ-104, I started AZ-500. I was able to pass in my first attempt. I’m sharing with you all my preparation journey in this blog.

 - backup and restore of Key Vault items

-Good Luck on your exams.
+Good Luck with your exams.

-ReviewNPrep is a community based website.
+ReviewNPrep is a community-based website.
 Follow us on LinkedIn to stay in touch with the certification community.

 Need help from the community in preparation.
 Join our Forums.